-Emerging talent Kyle Pederson is equally home as a pianist, arranger, and composer.
+Emerging talent Kyle Pederson is equally at home as a pianist, educator, lyricist, and composer.

-In 2014, Kyle dove headlong into his life-long passion for choral music and has received awards from such choral ensembles as Cerddorion (NY), Singers of Armenia, Elysian Singers (London), and the International Lutheran Youth Choir.
-Commissions have included the TAISM international high school choral festival and AMIS international middle school honor choirs, MN All-State SA choir, Choral Arts Initiative, and a variety of school, church, and community choruses.
+In 2014, Kyle dove headlong into his life-long passion for choral music and has received awards from such choral ensembles as Cerddorion (NY), Little Singers of Armenia, and the International Lutheran Youth Choir.
+Commissions have included the TAISM international high school choral festival, AMIS international high school and middle school honor choirs, MN All-State SA choir, Choral Arts Initiative, and a variety of school, church, and community choruses.
 Commercial recordings of Kyle’s works include New Choral Voices Volume II and III, released by Ablaze Records, featuring emerging composers in the choral field, and KC VITAs Chamber Choir.

 Choral Awards and Commissions

 TBD piece, to be premiered in August, 2020